Introduction to Primary Index in Teradata

 - Here col_1 will serve as the Unique Primary Index for the table – Tab_name.

-- In the table Tab_name, this column will not allow any duplicate entries, thus making sure all values entered in this table via an insert statement are unique with respect to the column – col_1.
+- In the table Tab_name, this column will not allow any duplicate entries, ensuring all values entered in this table via an insert statement is unique regarding the column – col_1.

 How does this work?